Breastfeeding is the number one recommended feeding method for infants below the age of six months.

-When let to accumulate in the body, it can lead to severe brain damage.
+When left accumulated in the body, it can lead to severe brain damage.

-Moreover, when you breastfeed a child with this condition, you need to monitor him closely and immediately report any slight abnormality to a doctor.
+Moreover, when breastfeeding a child with this condition, you must monitor him closely and immediately report any slight abnormality to a doctor.

 A newborn baby will also need mild exercises to improve blood circulation in the body.

-If your child cannot breastfeed, it doesn’t mimic impossibilities in any aspect.
+If your child cannot breastfeed, it doesn’t mimic impossibilities.

-The tunnel may be dark now, but later on, there will be light.
+The tunnel may be dark now, but there will be light later.

 Most babies develop well despite these conditions.